Continent Studies: Antarctica – Experiments in the Snow

 Continuing our fun with polymers, I thought I would introduce the little ones to a very different type of polymer - the water bead.
 These are basically polymers which when in their dried state will absorb copious amounts of water and swell from the size of a tiny bead to the size of a marble.
 I…

 Each morning the little ones have a one hour themed session.
-In science they made their own yellow ball from Borax and glue; in art they made some sand pictures; in their explorers class they discovered the joys of a beachy sensory box; during their time as inventors they made a beach in a bottle and…
+In this week's hour, we did lots of beach themed activities.
+For science the girls made their own yellow ball from Borax and glue.
+In art they made some sand pictures.
+In their explorers' class they discovered the joys of a beachy sensory box.
+And…